 But in the front or back seat it can also hold house keys, loose change, charging devices, sun glasses and drive-through food.

-It comes with an attachment to keep it steady in larger holder holes, but even the smaller peg was too big for the cup holders in our front seat and our booster seat.
+It comes with an attachment to keep it steady in larger holder holes, but even the smaller peg was too big for the cup holders in the front seat of our Toyota Matrix and our booster seat.
 It did fit in adjustable back seat cup holder, where my daughter would have used it a lot when she was smaller.

 I love these tiny containers that come with their own spoon/fork.